Moduli space of planar polygonal linkage: a combinatorial description: The dual complex . Surgery on the permutohedron

 \begin{Ex} Let $n=5$, $L=(3,\ 1,\ 1,\ 4,\ 4)$.
-Figure \ref{diag} presents the permutahedron, the labels of the vertices, and the coordinates of the vertices (in bold).
+Figure \ref{diag} presents the permutohedron, the labels of the vertices, and the coordinates of the vertices (in bold).
 We also depict the hexagonal face labeled by $(\{1\}\{4\}\{235\})$.
-It is the Minkowski sum of two "negative" and one "positive" segments. \end{Ex}
+It is the Minkowski sum of two negatively weighted and one positively weighted segments. \end{Ex}

-It remains an open problem to realize $CWM^*(L)$ as a piecewise linear surface with all faces convex.
+For more examples of the surgery see \cite{Gor}, where I. Gorodetskaya presented the surgery for all types of $5$-linkages.